 Information We Collect

-We collect personally identifying information, such as your name, street address, email address, and phone number, and other information that would be related to the delivery of the services we are providing.
+We collect personal information, such as your name, street address, email address, job title, employment information, employer, and phone number, and other information that would be related to the delivery of the services we are providing.

-Keystone Partners uses the information we gather on the Keystone Partners Websites, whether personal, demographic, collective or technical, for the purpose of operating and improving the Keystone Partners Websites, fostering a positive user experience, and delivering the products and services available from Keystone Partners or its affiliated partners.
+Keystone Partners uses the information we gather on the Sites, whether personal, demographic, collective or technical, for the purpose of operating and improving the Sites, fostering a positive user experience, and delivering the products and services available from Keystone Partners or its affiliated partners.
 Keystone Partners uses the information for:

 - Monitoring information to ensure compliance with Keystone Partners policies;